truongd8593/mfix/doc/mfix-on-windows.md

    (Since f2py executes in Anaconda Python, which is *not* part of cygwin, it cannot handle cygwin-style symlinks, so you must copy, not link these files)

-### (Optional) Add --verbose when calling F2PY in Makefile.usr.am command:
+### (Optional) Add --verbose when calling F2PY in Makefile.usr.am command (helpful for debugging errors)
-              Helpful if getting errors when building

 The line in Makefile.usr.am should read:
 ```shell
      python -m numpy.f2py --verbose -c --f77exec=...
 ```